 - Only choose an instant or easy access account if you’re not tempted to dip into your cash before Christmas.

-- Regular savings accounts may offer a better rate of interest.
-However, you may have to lock in your money for a year and commit to saving a minimum fixed sum each month.
+- Regular savings accounts might offer a better rate of interest.
+However, you might have to lock in your money for a year and commit to saving a minimum fixed sum each month.

 - You’ll need to check how much notice you have to give before you can get at your money.